evmcnb/quartz/content/Lumps.md

 - Irregular hypertrophy of vascularised collagen forming rainsed edges at sites of previous scars that extend outside the scar
 - Common in dark skin
-- Treatment can be difficult - intralesional steroid injections
+- Treatment can be difficult - intralesional steroid [[Injections]]

 ![[z_attachments/Pasted image 20231110131642.png|375]]